 At the Victoria University of Wellington, I am the inaugural Chair in Regulatory Practice.
 I bring over 15 years of international governance research and regulatory practice experience to the role.
 I work closely with governments, businesses and civil society to improve regulatory practice and regulatory stewardship in Aotearoa/New Zealand and elsewhere.

-My research aims to help finding suitable local, national and international governance responses to some of the most pressing challenges of our time: climate change, resource depletion, and growing inequalities across the world population.
+My research aims to help find suitable local, national and international governance responses to some of the most pressing challenges of our time: climate change, resource depletion, and growing inequalities across the world population.

 I am particularly interested to understand how governments and others can uphold and strengthen their ‘social license to regulate’ and whether regulatory stewardship is a promising means to do so.